The 10 largest metro systems in the world

 7. London Underground - United Kingdom

+Which city has the oldest underground train system in the world?
+London!
 The London Underground is the oldest underground in the world, which began operating in the 1890s.
 Interestingly, although it is named the underground, only 45% of the subway system is underground.
-It is the seventh largest in the world, with 270 stations and the fourth longest in the world with a length of 402 km.
+It is ranked in the seven in the list of largest metro systems in the world, with 270 stations and the fourth-longest in the world with a length of 402km.
 Daily ridership is over 5 million, and annual is more than 1 billion, as per statistics.
 This underground, which has been operating for more than 156 years, also has the nickname "The Tube."

 6. Madrid Metro - Spain

-The Madrid metro system, which celebrated its 100th anniversary on October 17, was ranked sixth in our list with 302 stations.
-The total length is 293 km.
-It is the least used metro system in our list, with more than 600 million annual ridership in 2018.
+The Madrid metro system, which celebrated its 100th anniversary on October 17, was ranked sixth in our largest metro systems list with 302 stations.
+The total length is 293km.
+It is the least used metro system on our list, with more than 600 million annual ridership in 2018.

 Interestingly, the Madrid metro system has as many escalators as it has ever been anywhere else in the world.
 It has a total of 1705 escalators and 529 elevators.